paytm/Paytm_AbanteCart_Plugin/README.md

 The aim of this document is to explain the procedure of installation and configuration of the Plugin on the merchant website.

 # Installation
-- Unzip and copy the "paytm_payments" folder directly to the extensions folder of your website i.e "website_root/extensions/".
+- Copy the "paytm_payments" folder directly to the extensions folder of your website i.e "website_root/extensions/".

 # Configuration